Daniel-Dukundane/Algorithms/README.md

 # A Collection of useful algorithms and data structures

-This repository contains a collection of algorithms and data structures implemented in Java.
+This repository contains a collection of algorithms and data structures implemented in Java. <br/>
-Tutorials from Structy were used as a reference for the implementation these algorithms.
+Tutorials from Structy were used as a reference for the implementation of these algorithms.
 The code is tested and documented.

 ## Algorithms Included;